btmartin721/SNPio/docs/source/getting_started.rst

 Alignment Filtering
 --------------------

 The `NRemover2` class provides methods for filtering DNA sequence alignments based on the proportion of missing data, the minor allele frequency (MAF), and monomorphic, non-biallelic, and singleton sites.
 It allows you to filter out sequences (samples) and loci (columns) that exceed the provided thresholds.
 Missing data filtering options include removing loci whose columns exceed global missing and per-population thresholds and removing samples that exceed a per-sample threshold.
+It also can filter out linked SNPs using the CHROM and POS VCF file fields (requires VCF input).
 The class also provides informative plots pertaining to the filtering process.

 Attributes:
 --------------